notherealmarco/immich-album-downloader/README.md

 WantedBy=default.target
 ```

-Enable and start the service:
+Enable and start the service (only if you don't configure the timer below):

 ```bash
 systemctl --user daemon-reload